Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Introduction

-In the present work we investigate the possibility of implementing RSP at Alice’s lab by multiple distant Bobs who act sequentially and independently of each other.
+In the present work, we explore the performance of remote state preparation in the context of a sequential measurement scenario.
+We investigate the possibility of implementing RSP at Alice's lab by multiple distant Bobs who act sequentially and independently of each other.
 Alice owns half of a single copy of an entangled state while the other half is shared sequentially by several Bobs.
 Each Bob individually wants to convey a message to Alice by preparing a particular state at Alice's lab up to some prefixed level of tolerance.
 Any pure state of a qubit is represented by a point on the Bloch sphere, which is characterised by two parameters, $\theta$ and $\phi$.
-Before starting the protocol, the value of $\theta$ is pre-agreed between Alice and the Bobs, i.e. from which circle the state would be prepared, so that Alice can apply a suitable unitary to obtain the desired state.
+Before starting the protocol, the value of $\theta$ is agreed in advance between Alice and all Bobs, i.e. the circle from which the state would be prepared.
+Based on the communication made by every Bob, Alice applies a suitable unitary to obtain the desired state.
 At any instant, a particular Bob remains ignorant about the encoding activities of the previous Bobs.
 Now, the pertinent question is: how many Bobs can reliably convey the message to Alice within some error tolerance?

-In an ideal scenario employing projective measurements, the sender can, in principle, deterministically prepare the desired remote qubit~\citep{Hayashi} at the receiver's end with the expense of complete breakdown of the entanglement.
-However, since we want RSP to be accomplished by multiple senders in the present case, here all the Bobs (except the last one) have to measure weakly so that some amount of quantum correlation is left to be shared by the subsequent Bob and Alice.
-In other words, it needs to be ensured that disturbance of the shared state caused due to the measurement by Bobs is such that there remains a possibility of information gain from the shared state by the subsequent Bob, as well~\citep{Mal,Silva}.
-Motivated by the task described above, we employ unsharp measurements~\citep{Busch,Busch1} as Bobs' local activity such that they can prepare remote state at Alice's lab with nonclassical fidelity.
+In an ideal scenario employing projective measurements, the sender can, in principle, deterministically prepare the desired remote qubit~\cite{Hayashi} at the receiver's end with the expense of complete breakdown of the entanglement.
+However, since we want RSP to be accomplished by multiple senders in the present case, here all the Bobs (except the last one) have to measure weakly so that some amount of quantum correlation is left to be shared by the subsequent Bobs and Alice ~\cite{Silva, Mal}.